Let's look at a few examples of queuing theory as it applies to a queue management system.

 - Mobile or virtual queue

-Each shopper is allocated a ticket or digital position in the queue and is notified by a monitor's display or the hearty shout of the server when the shopper's turn has come.
-The problems start when a shopper fails to hear a call (in other words with long lines), becomes bored, and leaves or their place is lost or missed by human or technical error, reducing the service rate (average number of customers served per minute - see little's law.
+Each shopper is allocated a ticket or digital position in the queue and is notified by a monitor's display or the hearty shout of the one server when the shopper's turn has come.
+The crowd control problems start when a shopper fails to hear a call (in other words with long lines), becomes bored, and leaves or their place is lost or missed by human or technical error, reducing the service rate (average number of customers served per minute - see little's law.

 Unstructured digital queues